 1. Send the signed Control Sheet by email to COMAP:

-After the signed control sheet is prepared, email it to: firstname.lastname@example.org.
-In the subject line of your email write: COMAP and your team's control number.
-For example: COMAP 2222.
+After the signed control sheet is prepared, email it to: email@example.com.
+In the subject line of your email write: your team's control number.
+For example: 1900000.
 COMAP will accept only an Adobe PDF or a Photo Image of your control sheet.
 Limit one set of forms per email.
-Teams may take pictures of the signed forms with a phone or digital camera and then email the images to email@example.com. *Note: The attachment must be less than 17MB.
+Teams may take pictures of the signed forms with a phone or digital camera and then email the images to firstname.lastname@example.org. *Note: The attachment must be less than 17MB.

 (Note you are not required to mail a print copy of your Control Sheet.) !!
-Do not use a cloud service such as Google Docs your email must contain a Adobe PDF or Microsoft Word attachment.
+Do not use a cloud service such as Google Docs your email must contain a Adobe PDF or Photo Images.

 A. Confirm that your team’s solution was received:

 1. You may login to the contest web site using the Advisor Login link to verify that your team’s Electronic Solution was received at COMAP.

 1. Judging: Judging will be completed in March and the results will be posted on April 29, 2019.
 The Solution Papers will be recognized as Disqualified, Unsuccessful, Successful Participant, Honorable Mention, Meritorious, Finalist, or Outstanding Winner.

 2. We will post the contest results on the web site as soon as they are available, so visit the contest web site regularly to check for updates.
 It will take several weeks for the judges to evaluate the solutions and for COMAP to process the results.
 Please do NOT call or email COMAP regarding contest results.